Symptoms and Signs of Stoner Stomach

 CHS Prodromal Phase

-The prodromal phase is the most common among adults who’ve used marijuana since they were teens.
-It may include stomach pain or morning sickness, but not necessarily any vomiting.
-In fact, some people in the prodromal phase feel a fear of vomiting, even if they haven’t.
+The prodromal phase often occurs in adults who have used marijuana for an extended period.
+It may include stomach pain or morning sickness, but not necessarily vomiting.
+Some people in the prodromal phase feel a fear of vomiting, even if they haven’t.

 CHS Hyperemetic Phase

-The hyperemetic phase is the most intense and can last for 24 to 48 hours.
-It may include repeated vomiting and nausea, possibly leading to dehydration from loss of fluids.
+The hyperemetic phase is the most intense and lasts 24 hours to days.
+It may include repeated vomiting and nausea, possibly leading to dehydration from fluid loss.
 People tend to avoid eating or become extremely selective about what foods they eat.

 CHS Recovery Phase